Milena997/color-management/README.md

  ## Technical specification
   - The project is written in ReactJS
-- Data state managed by Redux
+- Data state managed by React Context API
 - Tailwind CSS used for management of the CSS
 - Added eslint as code-checking tool